 - Pan Con Tomate (Spanish bruschetta)

-One bite and this easy fideuà recipe will transport you to Spain without having to pack a bag or sit through a long flight.
+One bite and this easy fideuà paella will transport you to Spain without having to pack a bag or sit through a long flight.
 It’s just like a traditional paella recipe but made with broken spaghetti instead of rice.
 The flavors are rich and comforting.

 The best part?
 The recipe may look intimidating but the process is actually quite simple.
 Anyone can do it!